 The Office of Immigrant and Refugee Affairs

 The City of Minneapolis is establishing The Office of Immigrant and Refugee Affairs, an exciting and vital resource to ensure that Minneapolis is a safe and welcoming place for all.
 The Office, housed in the department of Neighborhood and Community Relations, will support our One Minneapolis goal to “eliminate disparities so that all Minneapolis can participate and prosper."
-The Office is anticipated to begin operations in mid-April 2018.
+The Office is anticipated to begin operations in the summer of 2018.

-Director of Immigrant and Refugee Affairs
+Director of Immigrant and Refugee Affairs begins work July 9

 The Office will take a proactive, coordinated, enterprise-wide approach to accomplish the following: